 From the moment I got here on Wednesday, things were go, go, go; moving from one meet-up to the next, running into new and old faces.
-Plus, Vegas in general can be a pretty overwhelming place.
+Plus, Vegas, in general, can be a pretty overwhelming place.

 The conference started on Thursday, and WOW!
 The energy was high everywhere you went.
 Presenters were giving tips and tricks for taking your store, blog, or social media to the next level.
-I thought the first 24 hours was crazy, but this was insane.
+I thought the first 24 hours were crazy, but this was insane.

 Friday was a repeat of Thursday, but with one very important difference.
 We got to hear from the CEO of Teachers Pay Teachers to start our day.
 One thing Adam asked us to do, was to look for your “aha” moment.
 This got me thinking…what is my “aha” moment?
 Was I going to have one?
 Did I already have one?

-Fast forward through more sessions of great learning, and happy hour with friends, and here I sit in my hotel room all alone (well, my husband is actually still snoring in bed, but you get what I mean).
+Fast forward through more sessions of great learning and happy hour with friends, and here I sit in my hotel room all alone (well, my husband is actually still snoring in bed, but you get what I mean).
 It took me until just now to have my “aha” moment.

 Events like this don’t happen every day.
 They are special.
 But what made this conference meaningful to me was the people.
 The friendships and connections I made over these few days, old and new, are more valuable to me than words.
 So my big takeaway is…

-Being a person who is truly happy being alone, I realized from these girls that life can be a lot more meaningful when you are not.
+Being a person who is truly happy being alone, I learned from these people that life can be a lot more meaningful when you are not.
 I think this idea relates to all teachers.
 It is easy to stay in your classroom, close the door, and focus on what you are doing.
 However, we all become better people, better teachers, and enrich our lives when we open the door and let others in.